-Effective January 2006, students who have completed technical coursework in high school and enroll in the same program with Calhoun Community College may be eligible to receive credit for the work completed in high school.
-Programs that are involved include, but are not limited to, Industrial Maintenance, Machine Tool Technology, Air Conditioning and Refrigeration, Electrical Technology, Design Drafting Technology, Health Science, Aerospace- Welding, Computer Science, Cosmetology, Business, Early Childhood Education, Cooperative Education, Graphic Design, and Photography.
+Students who have completed technical coursework in high school and enroll in the same program with Calhoun Community College may be eligible to receive credit for the work completed in high school.
+Programs that are involved include, but are not limited to, Industrial Maintenance, Machine Tool Technology, Air Conditioning and Refrigeration, Electrical Technology, Design Drafting Technology, Health Science, Aerospace-Welding, Computer Science, Cosmetology, Business, Early Childhood Education, Cooperative Education, Graphic Design, and Photography.